-Pattaya, situated about 100 miles (160km) south of Bangkok, was once just a quiet coastal fishing town.
+Pattaya, situated about 62 miles (100km) south of Bangkok, was once just a quiet coastal fishing town.
 Today it teems with holidaymakers, both local and foreign, and is packed with hotels, shops, restaurants and bars.
 The tourism boom came with the Vietnam War, when Pattaya was chosen as a popular venue for American GIs to enjoy some 'R&R'.
 The town has developed something of a reputation for sex tourism, an image it is trying to shake off, although most of the night-time entertainment is centred around spicy cabarets, massage parlours, go-go bars, and beer-bars with girls for hire.
-The town however, has a multitude of other attractions on offer, from its rather over-crowded and well-used beaches to some first-class restaurants, hundreds of recreational activities, bazaar-type markets, and excursions to nearby more peaceful spots and offshore islands.
+The town however, has a multitude of other attractions on offer, from its rather crowded and well-used beaches to some first-class restaurants, hundreds of recreational activities, bazaar-type markets, and excursions to nearby more peaceful spots and offshore islands.

 Holidaymakers will find that shopping in Pattaya is fun and interesting with many bargains to be had, as is the case in most major centres in Thailand.
 The main shopping area is in the south around the large seaside hotels.
 Congregated here is a selection of jewellery stores, tailors, boutiques selling silk and cotton goods, and handcraft shops.
 The largest shopping complex is on North Pattaya Road, designed like a traditional night market and including a bazaar, handcraft centre and several bars and restaurants to complement the shops.

 Whether your taste runs to English fry-ups or enchiladas, holidaymakers will find it in Pattaya where a range of eateries from street vendors to top notch gourmet restaurants cover the international gamut of cuisines from every country.
-Not only is the choice vast, but the budget range too.
-For a pittance it is possible to dine on chicken fried rice or noodles from a streetside stall, or for a few hundred baht it is possible to go really upscale and dine in air-conditioned luxury at an elegant hotel restaurant, like the Empress of China on the top floor of the Dusit Resort Pattaya.
+Not only is the choice vast, but the budget range is too.
+For a pittance it is possible to dine on chicken fried rice or noodles from a streetside stall, or for a few hundred baht it is possible to go really upscale and dine in air-conditioned luxury at an elegant hotel restaurant, like the The Peak on the top floor of the Dusit Resort Pattaya.
 An unusual but fun spot is Cabbages and Condoms, a colourful restaurant serving vegetables grown from its own garden.
 Those intent on sticking to local cuisine will find plenty of mouth-watering Thai options everywhere they look; particularly recommended is fresh seafood, often available straight from a seawater tank.

 Like any popular seaside holiday resort, Pattaya has plenty of activities to amuse and amaze, both in and out of the water.
 Among the most popular pursuits are bungy-jumping, paragliding, jet-skiing, golf, cycling, fishing and elephant rides.
 Visitors can also whizz round the track at the Pattaya Kart Speedway or try their hand at one of numerous indoor bowling alleys.
 Holidaymakers who enjoy soaking up local culture can sign up for yoga, tai chi or Thai boxing courses, take a Thai language or cookery course, or indulge in some relaxing spa treatments, massages or meditation groups.